 In the United States, a study from 2012 reports that in that year,

 However, as the authors of the new research explain, the results of such studies have been deemed “controversial.”

 So, in the new review, the researchers — led by M. Faadiel Essop, Ph.D., of Stellenbosch University in Stellenbosch, South Africa — decided to investigate overall trends in the findings of 36 studies, spanning over a decade.

 Essop and colleagues included clinical trials, both controlled and randomized, as well as observational studies in their analysis.

 The studies were from the last decade, ending as recently as September 2017, and predominantly examined participants who consumed over five sugar-sweetened beverages (SSBs) a week – or the equivalent of less than one such drink a day.

 Although some of these studies yielded contradictory results, or did not produce enough evidence to support a link between SSBs and cardiometabolic diseases, most of them did reveal a clear association between SSBs and the risk of developing cardiometabolic illnesses.

-Overall, the review found a strong correlation between SSBs and metabolic syndrome – a collective name for a range of risk factors that increase the odds of developing cardiometabolic disorders.
+Overall, the review found a strong correlation between SSBs and

 These risk factors include a large waistline, a high level of triglycerides (i.e., fats that can be found in our blood), low levels of the “good” kind of cholesterol, high blood sugar, and high blood pressure.